 We need more hobbies.
 Because frankly we could all do with a distraction or two.
-In a world that’s always on, always charged, where to-do lists are never-ending and everyone’s addicted to their screens, hobbies give you an out.
+In a world that’s always on, always charged, where to-do lists are never-ending and everyone’s addicted to their screens, a hobby gives you an out.
 They’re a way to unplug, relax, meet people (in physical, 3D form no less) and serve up an antidote to the general burnout of modern life.

 Modern life is mostly just sitting down and staring at a screen.
 In the office.
 At home.
 On the bus or the train.
 Let’s be honest, you’re doing it right now.
 And we all know that feeling of mental screen burn: that slightly wired fuzziness behind the eyes.
 The effects are real.